Will a Dog Drink Alcohol?

 Rubbing alcohol, that contains isopropanol, is sometimes suggested as a home remedy for treating fleas.
 It is easy to poison a dog this way, as the isopropanol is readily absorbed through the skin.
 Even worse, if the dog consumes any of the rubbing alcohol they can become fatally ill within thirty minutes.

 Some commercial flea and tick sprays also contain isopropanol.
 While a light spritz with these sprays should not be harmful, over-spraying, or using too often can result in poisoning.
 Also, if the fur is left damp and your dog licks itself, then it will ingest isopropanol with potentially hazardous effects.
-A last thing to remember is that these products are flammable, so pets treated with them should not be exposed to naked flames until they are completely dry.
+The last thing to remember is that these products are flammable, so pets treated with them should not be exposed to naked flames until they are completely dry.

 Methanol is another form of alcohol that is highly toxic.
 The commonest use for it in household products is as an antifreeze in screen wash for cars.
 Very little methanol is required to poison a pet, as little as 3ml could be enough to seriously harm a small dog.
 Unfortunately, a lot of antifreeze products have a sweet taste which is attractive to animals.